Tencent/xLua/Assets/XLua/Doc/Faq_EN.md

 If your version is 2.1.11 or earlier, it is recommended that you directly use the equivalent method of the operator, such as the TryGetValue of the Dictionary.
 If this method is not available, you can package a method through the Extension method on C# and then use it.

-## Why are some Unity objects null in C# but not nil in Lua, like a GameObject that has been destroyed, for example?
+## Why are some Unity objects null in C# but not nil in Lua, for example, a GameObject that has been destroyed?

 In fact, the C# object is not null, but the UnityEngine.Object overloads the == operator.
 When an object is destroyed, or in the case of failed initialization, true is returned for obj == null, but this C# object is not null.
 You can check this using System.Object.ReferenceEquals(null, obj).